FarmersEdgeLabs/codeinterview/readme.md

-Welcome to FarmersEdge code golf!
+Welcome to the FarmersEdge code interview!

 This project contains a few challenges meant to test your proficiency with Python and as a developer.